wp-plugins/instafx/readme.txt

 1. Upload the files to the '/wp-content/plugins/instafx/' directory
 2. Activate the "InstaFX" plugin through the 'Plugins' menu in WordPress

+= Minimum Requirements =

+* WordPress 3.3 or greater
+* PHP version 5.2.4 or greater
+* MySQL version 5.0 or greater

+= Upgrading =

+Automatic updates should work a charm; as always though, ensure you backup your site just in case.

 == Screenshots ==

 1. Upload your image.